wrast/cna-iaas-smoke-test/README.md

 This project is a concourse pipeline based on the [IaaSSmokeTest project](https://github.com/ECSTeam/IaaSSmokeTest).
 IaaSSmokeTest is an application to test network connectivity between two hosts over a configurable set of TCP/UDP ports.

 You might want to set this pipeline up in order to ensure communication between 2 networks where firewall rules have (or haven't) been established.
+This could be a precursor to a larger application installation that needs connectivity over various TCP/UDP ports.

 # Prerequisites